|Once outside the train station we spotted a casino. We weren’t aware that gambling was legal in Adelaide.|

 “Sighting on the Ship in Australia”

-It had been a long time since we traveled on a train.
-In the realm of our world travels, most often we’ll have a rental car or driver we’ve arranged for our outings and sightseeing.
+It’s been a while since we’ve been traveling by train.
+In terms of our global travel, most often we will have a rental car or driver that we have arranged for our trips and tours.

 Yesterday, when our ship docked in the Port of Adelaide, we had no other option than to travel by train to the city of Adelaide when it was a long distance from the port.